You should (almost) never buy a pre-built PC.

 To be more accurate, you should never buy a pre-made PC if you want to make sure you’re getting your money’s worth.
 After all, customizability is one of PC gaming’s biggest advantages, and you don’t want a store ripping you off with subpar configurations.
 So, why not build your own gaming PC?

-With this article, we would like to help you build a gaming PC that you will be proud of, and one that will not leave you with a hole in your budget.
+With this article, we would like to help you build a gaming PC that you will be proud of, and one that will not leave you with a hole in your pocket.
 We will be explaining all the necessary components and peripherals, as well as making some recommendations as to which ones you should get.
 If you, on the other hand is looking for a PC Build part guide, we’ve got an amazing $1000 PC gaming build, which we keep up-to-date at all times!

 Well, let’s get this gaming PC building guide started, shall we?